-- Where extended school activities are provided by and managed by the school, our own safeguarding and child protection policy and procedures apply. - If other organisations provide services or activities on our site, we will ensure that they have appropriate procedures in place, including safer recruitment procedures. - When our pupils attend off-site activities, we will ensure that effective child protection arrangements are in place.
+- Where extended school activities are provided by and managed by the school, our own safeguarding and child protection policy and procedures apply. - If other organisations provide services or activities on our site, we will ensure that they have appropriate procedures in place, including safer recruitment procedures. - When our pupils attend off-site activities, we will ensure that effective child protection arrangements are in place. - When our pupils attend an alternative provision provider, we will obtain written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that we would otherwise perform in respect of our own staff.
+We follow the statutory guidance for alternative provision and the Alternative Provision handbook along side the Quality Assurance evaluation framework.

-- When our pupils attend an alternative provision provider, we will obtain written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that we would otherwise perform in respect of our own staff.
-We follow the statutory guidance for alternative provision. - Where a parent/carer has expressed their intention to remove a child from our school with a view to educating at home, we will work together with the parent/carer, EHE Coordinator and other professionals to ensure that this decision has been made in the best interests of the child.
+Where a parent/carer has expressed their intention to remove a child from our school with a view to educating at home, we will work together with the parent/carer, EHE Coordinator and other professionals to ensure that this decision has been made in the best interests of the child.
 We recognise that this is particularly relevant where a child has SEND, is vulnerable, and/or has a social worker.